rkaiser0324/schema-manage/README.md

 # SchemaManage plugin for CakePHP 4

-This plugin uses [a fork of DBDiff](https://github.com/rkaiser0324/DBDiff) to generate schema diffs in SQL, as an alternative to the [CakePHP Migrations plugin](https://book.cakephp.org/migrations/3/en/index.html) as this workflow seems more intuitive for source control.
+This plugin uses `schemadiff` to generate schema diffs in SQL, as an alternative to the [CakePHP Migrations plugin](https://book.cakephp.org/migrations/3/en/index.html) as this workflow seems more intuitive for source control.
 Plus, the file format used is plain SQL so diffs are very easy to read.

+The usage mimics the format of [DBDiff](https://github.com/rkaiser0324/DBDiff) which was used previously.

+Note that `schemadiff` does not recognize column order changes after a table has been created, [by design](https://github.com/planetscale/schemadiff/issues/29).

 ## Installation